One year after the horrific BP oil spill locals still feel BP isn’t managing the situation properly.

 |New Zealand’s transport minister says salvage teams are trying to remove oil from the stricken vessel, Rena|

-The Rena hit a reef off the coast of Tauranga earlier this week and has already created an oil slick more than five-kilometres long that has killed a number of sea birds.
+The 47,000 tonne container vessel Rena, which hit a reef off the coast of Tauranga earlier this week, has already created an oil slick more than five-kilometres long that has killed a number of sea birds.

 It is not known why the ship ran aground in the early hours of Wednesday morning.
 None of the 25-man crew were injured in the accident.

-“I’m not confident because of the state of the ship, and that it’s not an oil tanker, so it’s not designed to discharge oil,” Joyce said.
+“I’m not confident because of the state of the ship, and that it’s not an oil tanker, so it’s not designed to discharge oil.”

 The weather in the Bay of Plenty is forecast to deteriorate early next week, giving added urgency to efforts to remove the oil in case the ship breaks apart in heavy swells.